-In a way you were a two-headed monster: on one side you were there to protect me when life became unmanageable, and on the other hand, I tried to get rid of you by fighting, restricting and purging.
-I was not able to find my precious spot in the middle of it all where I could be myself.
+In a way, you were a two-headed monster: on one side, you were there to protect me when life became unmanageable, and on the other hand, I tried to get rid of you by fighting, restricting, and purging.
+I could not find my precious spot in the middle of it all, where I could be myself.
 I hated myself and loathed my body, and I did not know how to build a healthy relationship with you.

 The first realization

 Around my 33rd birthday, I found an online OA (Overeaters Anonymous) group that I attended for a while, but the realization that my problem with you was an addiction was too big for me to accept.
-I hated the label and could not see how my life would be better without you.
+I was not too fond of the label and could not see how my life would be better without you.
 You won that time.